Aurits/SurveySwift/README.md

 ````

 ## Documentation
-For detailed documentation on how to use SurveySwift, visit our Wiki.
+For detailed documentation on how to use SurveySwift, visit our Wiki(https://www.example.com/).

 ## Contributing
 We welcome contributions from the community!
 Follow the guidelines in CONTRIBUTING.md to get started.